-Jesus and the New Testament writers use every image in their power to tell us that Hell is real, terrible, something to be feared and avoided at all costs.
+Jesus and the New Testament writers use every image in their power to tell us that hell is real, terrible, and something to be feared and avoided at all costs.
 Never forget that the talk about outer darkness and the lake of fire came from Jesus, who died to save us.

-In His parable of the last judgment Jesus taught that some would go to eternal punishment, some to eternal life (Matthew 25:46).
-In other words, Hell will be as real and lasting as Heaven.
+In his parable of the last judgment Jesus taught that some would go to eternal punishment, some to eternal life (Matthew 25:46).
+In other words, hell will be as real and lasting as heaven.